Thursday, February 23, 2023 | 7:30pm

 Join us for season two of the Catalyst Quartet’s Uncovered series with guest artists bringing to broader recognition the music of historic composers whose works have rarely been heard.
 The San Francisco Chronicle’s Joshua Kosman put it best when he wrote, “You and I could go to chamber concerts for years and never hear a program as full of surprises and discovery as this one.
 And we’ve been missing out.”

-Hailed by the New York Times at its Carnegie Hall debut as “invariably energetic and finely burnished…playing with earthy vigor,” in 2020 the Grammy Award-winning Catalyst Quartet celebrated the 10th Anniversary of its founding by the Sphinx Competition.
-The ensemble believes in the unity that can be achieved through music and imagine their programs and projects with this in mind, redefining and reimagining the classical music experience.
+Hailed by The New York Times at its Carnegie Hall debut as “invariably energetic and finely burnished… playing with earthy vigor,” the Grammy Award-winning Catalyst Quartet was founded by the Sphinx Organization in 2010.
+The ensemble (Karla Donehew Perez, violin; Abi Fayette, violin; Paul Laraia, viola; and Karlos Rodriguez, cello) believes in the unity that can be achieved through music and imagine their programs and projects with this in mind, redefining and reimagining the classical music experience.

-Catalyst Quartet has toured widely throughout the United States and abroad, including sold-out performances at the Kennedy Center in Washington D.C., at Chicago’s Harris Theater, Miami’s New World Center, and Stern Auditorium at Carnegie Hall in New York City.
-The Quartet has been guest artists with the Cincinnati Symphony, New Haven Symphony, St. Paul Chamber Orchestra and the Orquesta Filarmónica de Bogotá, and has served as principal players and featured ensemble with the Sphinx Virtuosi on six national tours.
+Catalyst Quartet has toured widely throughout the United States and abroad, including sold-out performances at the Kennedy Center in Washington D.C., at Chicago’s Harris Theater, Miami’s New World Center, and Stern Auditorium at Carnegie Hall.
+The Quartet has been guest artists with the Cincinnati Symphony, New Haven Symphony, St. Paul Chamber Orchestra, and the Orquesta Filarmónica de Bogotá, and served as principal players and featured ensemble with the Sphinx Virtuosi on six national tours.
 They have been invited to perform by prominent music festivals ranging from Mainly Mozart in San Diego, to the Sitka Music Festival and Juneau Jazz and Classics in Alaska, and the Grand Canyon Music Festival, where they appear annually.
 Catalyst Quartet was ensemble-in-residence at the Vail Dance Festival in 2016.
-In 2014, they opened the Festival del Sole in Napa with Joshua Bell, and participated in England’s Aldeburgh Music Foundation String Quartet Residency with two performances in the Jubilee Hall.
+In 2014, they opened the Festival del Sole in Napa, California performing with Joshua Bell, and as part of the Aldeburgh Music Foundation String Quartet Residency gave two performances in the Jubilee Hall in Aldeburgh, UK.

-Recent seasons have brought international engagements in Russia, South Korea, Mexico, Argentina, Colombia, and Puerto Rico, along with regular tours throughout the United States.
-Residents of New York City, the ensemble has performed at The Metropolitan Museum of Art, City Center, Columbia University’s Miller Theatre, The New School (for Schneider Concerts), and Lincoln Center.
+International engagements have brought them to Russia, South Korea, Mexico, Argentina, Colombia, Cuba, and Puerto Rico, along with regular concert tours throughout the United States and Canada.
+Residents of New York City, the ensemble has performed at the Metropolitan Museum of Art where they were named Quartet in Residence for the MetLiveArts 2022-23 Season, City Center, Columbia University’s Miller Theatre, The New School (for Schneider Concerts), and Lincoln Center.
 They played six concerts with jazz vocalist Cécile McLorin Salvant for Jazz at Lincoln Center.
-The subsequent recording won the 2018 Grammy© Award for Best Jazz Vocal Album.
-Catalyst Quartet launched its own New York series, CQ@Howl, in 2018.
+The subsequent recording won the 2018 Grammy Award for Best Jazz Vocal Album.

 Catalyst Quartet’s other recordings span the ensemble’s scope of interests and artistry.
-The Bach/Gould Project, features the Quartet’s arrangement of J.S.
-Bach’s Goldberg Variations paired with Glenn Gould’s String Quartet Op.
+The Bach/Gould Project pairs the Quartet’s arrangement of J.S.
+Bach’s Goldberg Variations with Glenn Gould’s String Quartet Op.
 1. Strum is the debut album of composer Jessie Montgomery, former Catalyst Quartet violinist.
-Bandaneon y cuerdas features tango-inspired music for string quartet and bandoneon by JP Jofre, and Dreams and Daggers is their Grammy©-winning album with Cecile McLorin Salvant.
+Bandoneon y Cuerdas features tango-inspired music for string quartet and bandoneon by JP Jofre, and Dreams and Daggers is their Grammy®-winning album with Cécile McLorin Salvant.

 Catalyst Quartet combines a serious commitment to diversity and education with a passion for contemporary works.
-The ensemble serves as principal faculty at the Sphinx Performance Academy at The Cleveland Institute of Music and Curtis Institute of Music.
+The ensemble serves as principal faculty at the Sphinx Performance Academy at the Juilliard School, the Cleveland Institute of Music, and Curtis Institute of Music.
 Catalyst Quartet’s ongoing residencies include interactive performance presentations and workshops with Native American student composers at the Grand Canyon Music Festival and the Sphinx Organization’s Overture program, which delivers access to music education in Detroit and Flint, Michigan.
-Past residencies have included concerts and masterclasses at the University of Michigan, University of Washington, Rice University, Houston’s Society for the Performing Arts, Cincinnati College-Conservatory of Music, The Virginia Arts Festival, and Pennsylvania State University, the In Harmony Project in England, The University of South Africa, and The Teatro De Bellas Artes in Cali, Colombia.
+Past residencies have included concerts and master classes at the University of Michigan, University of Washington, Rice University, Houston’s Society for the Performing Arts, Cincinnati College-Conservatory of Music, The Virginia Arts Festival.
+Pennsylvania State University, the In Harmony Project in England, University of South Africa, and Teatro De Bellas Artes in Cali, Colombia.
 The ensemble’s residency in Havana, Cuba for the Cuban American Youth Orchestra in January 2019, was the first by an American string quartet since the revolution.